Kalkara: History

 The population slowly increased and in the 19th and 20th century Kalkara developed into a small yet charming seaside resort while its waterfront and historical centre acquired its current layout.
 During this period Cottonera was a major residential, commercial and industrial hub especially due to the presence of the Drydocks, which were used by the British Royal Navy since the very beginning of their stay in Malta.
 Initially most of the new houses in Kalkara were built as summer residences by people from the Cottonera area where they enjoyed a respite from their busier lifestyles but as time went by and land for development in Cottonera itself became very limited, more people started to settle permanently in Kalkara itself.
 Many of these houses, built between the 1850s and the 1950s, stand to this very day and are locally referred to as Town Houses, which are essentially terraced houses with two floors having a traditional Maltese timber balcony, stone slab ceilings supported by wooden or iron beams and Maltese patterned floor tiles.
 Some of these houses, especially along the waterfront, are more elaborate than others and include three or four floors and also intricate stone carvings.
 This increase in population led to the elevation of Kalkara to an independent parish from Vittoriosa in 1897.

 Although not strategically important in itself, Kalkara bore the brunt of World War II due to its close proximity to Cottonera and its Drydocks.
 The first parish church, which was located close to the present parish church, was completely destroyed during an air attack on 10 April 1942.

 Following the gaining of Independence by Malta in 1964, the whole country witnessed a period of high development and construction, which also left its impact on Kalkara, albeit to a lesser degree.
 A new housing estate was built by the government in the area close to Bighi Hospital, while further development included the construction of large terraced houses and small villas along the area flanked by Triq il-Missjoni Taljana.
 Nevertheless, Kalkara still retains a charming and quiet atmosphere and constantly features in many paintings and postcards that highlight its picturesque location.

-Geography

 Kalkara is located on the eastern coast of Malta and forms part of the inner harbour area of the Grand Harbour.
 It occupies the area around Kalkara Creek and extends to both valley sides around the creek.
 Rinella Bay, the only sandy beach in the Grand Harbour, is found at the mouth of the Rinella valley.
 Kalkara is one of the few localities within the Grand Harbour area that still has relatively large open spaces that naturally divide it from other towns and villages.
 The town is bordered by the cities of Birgu and Żabbar, as well as the town of Xgħajra.